 Any campaign which reaches out to its audience with a personal touch is bound to succeed.
 With names stamped on, the brand became as personalized as it gets, creating a sense of community around the brand.
 With the word “Share” integrated into the hashtag campaign, more and more people were prompted to share their experience

-One of the most groundbreaking hashtag campaigns, #MyCalvins was a roaring success on social media even when there was no incentive promised to consumers for sharing their pictures.This hashtag campaign was about users posting pictures in Calvin Klein undergarments with the hashtag #MyCalvins.
+This is one of the most successful hashtag campaign or a successful Social Media Campaign , #MyCalvins was a roaring success on social media even when there was no incentive promised to consumers for sharing their pictures.This hashtag campaign was about users posting pictures in Calvin Klein undergarments with the hashtag #MyCalvins.

 Users submitted their photos on #MyCalvins gallery and within four months, the interactions went as high as 4.5 million in 4 months with celebrity, influencer and brand-posted content.